rhinobase/raftyui/apps/docs/app/docs/components/command/page.md

 ---
 title: Command
-pageTitle: Commandl - Rafty UI
+pageTitle: Command - Rafty UI
-description: Command
+description: The Command component in React can function as a menu and also serves as an accessible combobox.
 ---

 The Command component in React can function as a menu and also serves as an accessible combobox.